penske-media-corp/pmc-larva/packages/larva/README.md

 This operates by way of a single binary, `larva`, and provides a layer of abstraction around CLI commands from various tools.
 The `larva` binary will point to a default configuration for each command and run its package's associated binary (e.g. `eslint` or `gulp`).
 The configurations are stored in separate package so as to be available to projects not using Larva.

-For example, when the below scripts are present in a consuming projects package.json, the following would happen for `npm run dev:scss` (with the `scripts` value: `larva dev-scss` )in this package:
+For example, when the below scripts are present in a consuming projects package.json, the following would happen for `npm run dev:scss` (with the `scripts` value: `larva dev-scss`) in this package:
-1. In `bin/larva.js`, get arguments from CLI and pass to `spawnScript`
+1. In `bin/larva.js`, get arguments from CLI, and execute a file with name corresponding to the argument.
-2. `spawnScript` executes the script with same name as the argument `scripts/dev-scss.js`
-3. `dev-scss.js` executes `gulp watch` CLI via the `cross-spawn` npm package to handle cross-platform inconsistencies
+2. `dev-scss.js` executes `gulp` CLI with additional arguments defined in the JS file via `spawnScript`, which uses the `cross-spawn` npm package to handle cross-platform inconsistencies.

-Similarly, `npm run lint-js` would do the following:
+Similarly, `npm run lint:js` (with the `scripts` value: `larva lint-js`) would do the following:
-1. In `bin/larva.js`, get arguments from CLI and pass to `spawnScript`
+1. In `bin/larva.js`, get arguments from CLI and execute lint-js.js.
-2. `spawnScript` executes `scripts/lint-js.js`
-3. `lint-js.js` executes the CLI for the linter, `eslint --config=/path/to/.eslintrc`
+2. `lint-js.js` executes the `eslint` CLI with both CLI arguments and specific arguments defined in the script.